Dexsam07/Dex-mini-bot/README.md

 </div>

-> This creates your own copy of `Knightbot-Mini` under your GitHub account.
+> This creates your own copy of `Dex-mini-Bot` under your GitHub account.

 ---